 The A+ Energy Act aims to enhance Minnesota's energy policy by establishing a framework for the use of various energy technologies, including renewable and nuclear sources.
 The bill introduces new legal language that emphasizes the state's commitment to maintaining a safe, reliable, and affordable energy system while facilitating the use of all available energy options.
 Key amendments include the definition of "eligible energy technology," which now encompasses nuclear energy alongside existing renewable sources such as solar, wind, hydroelectric, hydrogen, and biomass.
 Additionally, the bill mandates electric utilities to report on their efforts to reduce carbon emissions and increase renewable energy usage without negatively impacting customer costs or service reliability.

-The legislation also modifies existing regulations regarding nuclear power plants, lifting the prohibition on new construction and allowing for the establishment of nuclear-powered electric generating plants under certain conditions.
-Furthermore, it expands exemptions from regulatory requirements for various energy projects, including nuclear, hydroelectric, and biomass facilities, while ensuring that these exemptions are subject to public interest considerations.
-The bill's provisions are set to take effect the day following final enactment, signaling a significant shift in Minnesota's approach to energy production and sustainability.
+The legislation also modifies existing regulations regarding nuclear power plants, lifting the prohibition on new construction and allowing for the potential development of nuclear-powered electric generating plants.
+Furthermore, it expands the list of exemptions from certain regulatory requirements to include nuclear, hydroelectric, and biomass facilities, provided that the commission determines such exemptions are in the public interest.
+The bill's provisions are set to take effect the day following final enactment, signaling a significant shift in Minnesota's approach to energy generation and sustainability.